AKD92/Very-Simple-Messenger-V2/README.md

 <img src = "/screen_shot/s6.png" al="VSM UDP Main Window" align="right">
 <h3>Version 1.3.9</h3>

-### Introduction:
+<h3>Introduction:</h3>
-VSM is a messaging software written completely in Java.
+<p>VSM is a messaging software written completely in Java.
 Using VSM you can communicate with other persons in the internet.
-VSM does not require any additional registration or account creation, instead you can use connect with other people by using IP address.
-VSM is a P2P messaging spftware, which means it does not use any intermediate server to relay or transport messages between users.
-Instead VSM transports messages directly to the IP address that you provide.
+VSM does not require you to go through any additional registration, account creation or log-in processes, instead it lets you to use your IP address to connect with other people on the net.</p>
+<p>VSM is a P2P messaging software, which means it does not use any intermediate server to store user information or to transport messages between users.
+Instead VSM sends messages directly to the IP address that you provide.</p>